Big Spring |

 Nearly 90 percent of seniors want to stay in their own homes as they age, often referred to as ďaging in place.Ē

 Even if they begin to need day-to-day assistance or ongoing health care during retirement, most (82 percent) would prefer to stay in their homes.
 Only a few express a preference for moving to a facility where care is provided (9 percent) or for moving to a relativeís home (4 percent).

 Living under oneís own rules is a key reason for staying in oneís own home, with 42 percent of seniors choosing it as one of their top three considerations.

 The U.S. Centers for Disease Control and Prevention defines aging in place as "the ability to live in one's own home and community safely, independently, and comfortably, regardless of age, income, or ability level."We are using the term "aging in place" in reference to living where you have lived for many years, or to living in a non-healthcare environment, and using products, services and conveniences to enable you to not have to move as circumstances change.
 More recently "Aging in place" is a term used in marketing by those in the rapidly evolving senior housing industry.

-Deciding to Remain in Your Home
+Senior's Who Want to Remain in Their Home

 Your home situation is unique, and several factors will weigh in on the best choice for you.
 Here are some of the issues in evaluating your options: